Get

 In most cases, white is the only common Samoyed color.
 However, there are a few other options, and you may be able to select other colors if you can find a breeder that specializes in them.

-Below, we’ll go over all of the potential Samoyed colors (including white).
-The AKC only recognizes three different colors in this breed, though you may still find dogs with even more colors.
+Below, we’ll go over all the Samoyed colors (including white).
+The AKC only recognizes four different colors in this breed, though you may still find dogs with even more colors.
 However, often, these dogs are mixed breeds—not purebred Samoyeds.

 1. White